Saleslogix/argos-saleslogix/README.md

 5. On the mobile server, ensure that the MIME type corresponding to the `.manifest` extension is `text/cache-manifest`.
 This is a requirement for application caching/offline access.
 6. If SData is being hosted on a different server than the mobile host, CORS (Cross Origin Resource Sharing), must be enabled on the SData server.
 You can find documentation for setting it up on IIS at: [Setting-Up-CORS](https://github.com/Saleslogix/argos-sdk/wiki/Setting-Up-CORS).

-### Customization
+## Customization
 * You can customize the product without modifying the core views.
-*       See the [Argos Sample][argos-sample] customization module for a set of customization scenario examples.
+* See the [argos-sample][argos-sample] customization module for a set of customization scenario examples.

 [argos-sdk]: https://github.com/Saleslogix/argos-sdk "Argos SDK Source"
 [argos-sample]: https://github.com/Saleslogix/argos-sample "Customization module for argos-saleslogix"